 WiFi extenders vs mesh networks [pros and cons]

-Looking to upgrade your home WiFi network, but not sure how to choose from the plethora of WiFi signal boosting options out there?
+Looking to upgrade your home WiFi network, but not sure how to choose from the plethora of WiFi signal strength boosting options out there?
 We understand and have therefore created a Part 2 to our blog on the WiFi boosters.
 Today in Part 2, we take it a step further by comparing WiFi extenders (a type of WiFi booster) to mesh networks (a home WiFi system).
 What are the pros and cons of each option and which one does your home WiFi network need?

 What's the difference between WiFi extenders and mesh networks?

 A WiFi extender is a type of WiFi booster, which is a device that rebroadcasts your WiFi signal to another area of your home, thus extending your WiFi signal range.
 These devices can connect to your existing router— via Ethernet or WiFi— and create a separate network for your wireless devices to use for the stronger WiFi signal.

 - Ability to select a better channel: If the WiFi extender has two radios, one radio can be used to connect with the Root, the other radio can be configured on a channel different from that of Root— avoiding interfering channels.

 - Effectively eliminates WiFi dead zones and offers fast Internet speeds

 - One of the less expensive network upgrade options

 - Requires that you manually switch your device over to the new network

 - May experience compatibility issues with certain routers